moshabbir-dotcom/Portfolio-assessment-2/README.md

 ## User Objectives-
 * To be able to easily navigate the site and begin gameplay.
 * Have enough randomisation in the game to be able to remain entertaining.
 * Game will be catered on shape differences and not shape AND colour differences with the rationale being based on the academic research of Çiğdem Kudiaki & Aslı Aslan. (https://www.sciencedirect.com/science/article/pii/S0887617707001035)
+* User should have a way to be challenegd hence the stopwatch function.
 ## Site Owner Objectives-
 * To make a simple and intuative game that can be used to aid short term memory recall.
 * Must be familiar enough to play for people who may not be computer literate.
 * Ensure contrast and display is simple but attention grabbing whilst providing information needed to user about the game itself.
 # DESIGN-
 * Typography used is Oswald with a font weight of 600 to be easily readable on the dark background with a backup font of Sans Serif.
-* Colour scheme has been chosen to be contrasting with light/dark colours in the background image with a simple backup colour of green in order to not clash with the red back of the playing card or the simple monochrome of the rorshach images themselves.
+* Colour scheme has been chosen to be contrasting with light/dark colours in the background image with a simple backup colour of black in order to not clash with the red back of the playing card or the simple monochrome of the rorshach images themselves.
-* Font awesome icon has been used to add decoration to the limited text on the index.html page.
+* Font awesome icon has been used to add decoration to the limited text on the html pages.

 ## Wireframe mocks-<!--Update this-->
 <img src="">